SModelS/smodels/docs/manual/source/RunningSModelS.rst

     * **combineAnas** (list of results): list of analysis IDs to be combined. *All the analyses are assumed to be fully uncorrelated*, so use with caution!
 Available from v2.2.0 onwards.

-.. _parameterExperimentalFeatures:

-  * **experimentalFeatures** (True/False): set to True to enable experimental features that are not yet considered part of SModelS proper.
-Available from v2.1.1 onwards.
-Use with care.
+* *experimentalFeatures*: enable specific features that are not (yet) considered part of SModelS. use with care!

+.. _parameterTruncatedGaussians:

+  * **truncatedgaussians** (True/False): set to True to enable truncated gaussian as approximate likelihoods for UL-based results

+.. _parameterSpey:

+  * **spey** (True/False): set to True to enable experimental spey interface

 .. _parameterFileParticles: